-- The finger pain is caused by injury
+- Your finger pain is caused by injury

-- There is numbing or tingling in the fingers
+- You have numbness or tingling in your fingers

 What to Expect at Your Office Visit

-You will be asked questions about your medical history and symptoms, including:
+You will be asked questions about your medical history and symptoms.

 Treatment depends on the cause of the problem.